 If you have recently purchased a highly-rated digital camera, you may be wondering about some of the things it can do.
 For instance, you may be wondering how to tether a digital camera to a computer.
+Tethering a digital camera to a PC involves connecting the camera via USB or Wi-Fi and using manufacturer-provided software.
+After installing the software, configure settings for camera controls, file saving location, and live view.
+Once connected, you can remotely control the camera settings, capture photos or videos, and have them transferred directly to your PC for immediate review and editing.
 Keep reading to get all the information you will need on tethering and tether tools.

-Many professional photographers tether their cameras to their computers as they shoot.
+Many professional photographers tether their cameras to their computers as they shoot, especially if they’re using a model like the one in our Panasonic Lumix DMC FZ70 review.
 This isn’t the same tether as a strap on a digital camera.
 It’s an electronic connection.
 Why would they do this?
 It gives them instant access to the photos themselves on the larger screen of a computer.
 Additionally, it allows them to immediately access photo-editing tools to increase the image quality and perform post-processing tasks.

 The first thing you need to do is to connect the digital camera to the computer, smartphone, tablet, or related device.